 The emotional symptoms of maths anxiety can include feelings of helplessness, confusion, a lack of confidence and a fear of looking stupid.

-Research by the Centre for Neuroscience in Education at the University of Cambridge suggest 2-6% of UK secondary school students experience extreme anxiety with mathematics.
+Research by the Centre for Neuroscience in Education at the University of Cambridge suggests 2-6% of UK secondary school students experience extreme anxiety with mathematics.
 Even in cases of lower level maths anxiety, the effect on the person can still be significant.